 Let’s explore this together!
 We’re here to help you every step of the way!

-After an emotional outburst, it’s so important to create a supportive atmosphere for your child’s recovery.
+After an emotional outburst, it’s so important to create a for your child’s recovery.
 Give them plenty of time to rest and recuperate - no need to rush into discussions about what happened.
 Engaging in calming activities they love, like:

 Let’s explore this together!
 Remember, you’re not in this alone, and we’re here to help you every step of the way!